CD Investment Basics

 - Withdraw the funds

 It’s best to review your reasons for using a CD and make a decision about what happens with the money – don’t just let it automatically renew every time.
-See What to do When your CD Matures.
+See What to do With a Maturing CD.

 If you’re concerned about locking your money up, you might want to start with liquid CDs, which allow you to withdraw some or all of your money before maturity without penalty.
 They often pay less than traditional CDs, but they can help you get a feel for how CDs work.
 There are several other types of CDs that allow for a certain amount of flexibility when it comes to withdrawals and interest rates.
 Check with your bank to find out the options that are available to you.

 Most people just choose a CD based on the length of time that they prefer, looking at interest rates and the amount of time they’re able to lock their money up.
 There’s nothing wrong with that approach – you’ll boost your earnings above what you’d get in a savings account, and a simple plan is often the one that’s easiest to stick to.

 However, if you want to optimize your CD investing, there are several ways to manage your CDs.
 Those ideas are described briefly below, and in more detail on our page about CD investment strategies.